One of the great things about living in the Bay of Plenty is the number of quality golf courses around Tauranga and the surrounding region.

 Mount Maunganui Golf Club

-Mount Maunganui Golf Club is one of the most popular golf courses in the Tauranga area and offers a very enjoyable round.
+Mount Maunganui Golf Club is one of the most popular courses in the Tauranga area and offers a very enjoyable round.

 One of the standout recent additions is the large new putting green, which has become a major attraction at the club.